 At this point, live testing was the next step in the process.
 The parts were painted with temperature indicating paint.
 A braze shim was placed on the joint along with some flux.
 The part was then set inside the coil and the power was turned on.
 Within seven seconds the temperature indicating paint melted and the parts reached the targeted temperature.
 This achieved the client’s objective.
 The channel coil – specially designed by THE LAB at Ambrell– was critical to the application’s success.

-To read the full application note or check out additional application notes, visit our website.
 If you have any questions or would like to take advantage of our complimentary parts testing, contact us today.